Skip main navigation

 Age discrimination is only prohibited under this law in the context of lodging.
 A lodging establishment may not deny an adult full and equal enjoyment or charge a higher rate because of age.
 It is also prohibited to advertise that an adult will be denied lodging or access to lodging facilities because of age.

 Service animals are permitted access to places of public accommodation or amusement when accompanied by a trainer or a person with a disability.
-An establishment is obligated to modify its policies and practices to permit full and equal enjoyment of the location by a service animal trainer or an individual with a disability accompanied by a service animal.
-An individual with a disability is not required to produce documentation related to the service animal.
+An establishment is obligated to modify its policies and practices to permit service animal trainer or individual with a disablity accompanied by a service animal full and equal enjoyment of the location.
+If you have a disability you are not required to produce documentation related to the service animal.

 Exceptions of the law